 With these Easy Biscuit Breakfast Sandwiches, you can make breakfast sandwiches for the entire week!
 Use your choice of meat, bacon or sausage.

 Making these Biscuit Breakfast Sandwiches

-The one step that you absolutely cannot skip is the honey butter concoction!
+Now, back to the honey butter.
+This is one step that you absolutely cannot skip is the honey butter concoction!
 Once you have assembled these sandwiches, and you pour that honey butter on top of those sandwiches, that butter and sweetness from the honey is going to absorb into that biscuit and honey, these Easy Biscuit Breakfast Sandwiches will go to a new level!!!

 Watch this video on YouTube